Black History Book List 2022 Edition: 17 Powerful Novels

 Black History Book List 2021

 February is Black History Month in the United States.
-Every year, we go through the books that we have read to get ready for Black History Month.
+Every year, we go through the books that we have read to create a Black History Month reading list.
 The Black History Book List 2022 Edition features National Book Award Winners, Pulitzer Prize Winners as well as a recipient of the Commonwealth Writers Prize.
 These are eye-opening, profound, and wonderful books that I feel should be compulsory reading in every high school across the country.
-The events depicted in these books are so pertinent to today’s society and are a reminder of the brutal history of this country.
+The events depicted in these books are Bpertinent to today’s society and are a reminder of the brutal history of this country.

 This post contains some affiliate links.
 If you purchase an item through a link, we get a small commission.